 Depending on how egregious the violation was and what other long term goals there may be in your case, your lawyer may recommend that you do not pursue a contempt action.

 Many parents grow frustrated by this advice and sigh, “But he is always getting away with it….”
-It is critical to talk to your lawyer about other measures you can propose that may resolve the problem rather than calling the police.
+It is critical to talk to your lawyer about other measures you can propose that may resolve the problem rather than calling the police, especially in occasional situations when the ex does not return the kids on time.